AGT relations for sheaves on surfaces

-where $\CQ = \CL_1...\CL_n$, and $u$ is the determinant of the universal sheaf on $\CM \times S$, as in \eqref{eqn:def u}.\footnote{Note that $u$ parametrizes the determinant of any one of the sheaves $\CF_{c+n},...,\CF_c$ in a flag \eqref{eqn:zn points}, since these sheaves have canonically isomorphic determinants, see Proposition \ref{prop:doesn't matter}} Implicit in the definitions \eqref{eqn:op l} and \eqref{eqn:op u} is that we define the operators therein for all components $\CM_c$ of the moduli space $\CM$.
-Finally, consider:
+where $\CQ = \CL_1\dots\CL_n$, and $u$ is the determinant of the universal sheaf on $\CM \times S$, as in \eqref{eqn:def u}.\footnote{Note that $u$ parameterizes the determinant of any one of the sheaves $\CF_{c+n},\dots,\CF_c$ in a flag \eqref{eqn:zn points}, since these sheaves have canonically isomorphic determinants, see Proposition \ref{prop:doesn't matter}} Implicit in the definitions \eqref{eqn:op l} and \eqref{eqn:op u} is that we define the operators therein for all components $\CM_c$ of the moduli space $\CM$.
+We also set: